LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

 TPLs on Livermore Computing (LC) platforms.
-Typically, this process is followed when you want to build and test Axom against new versions of TPLs to make sure everything works properly before deploying a new TPL set for other Axom developers to use, to use in Axom CI testing, etc.
+Typically, this process is followed when you want to build and test Axom against new versions of TPLs to make sure everything works properly before deploying a new TPL set for other Axom developers to use during development, to use in Axom Gitlab CI testing, etc.

 #. **Working on a local branch.**
    Make a local clone of the Axom repo and create a branch to work on.
 Working